hisplan/di-express-intravenous/README.md

 # Node.js + Express.js + Dependency Injection + Logging + Config + Unit Test

+Could be used as a scaffolding for Express.js application.
 - Node.js
 - Express.js
 - [Intravenous](http://www.royjacobs.org/intravenous/) as a dependency injection library